IMPLANT DENTISTRY

 How do you get a beautiful smile that is bright, white and captivating?

 The secret to a captivating smile lies in having brighter and whiter teeth.
-Many adults are becoming more self-aware of how their smiles look, Thus they have resorted to teeth whitening procedures to achieve a more compelling smile.
+Many adults are becoming more self-aware of how their smiles look and are turning to teeth-whitening procedures to achieve a more compelling smile.

-Teeth whitening or dental veneers are the most popular option that many people choose.
-Why you might ask?
+Teeth whitening and dental veneers are the most popular options.
+Why, you might ask?
 Due to their instant amazing results.

-In this article, we’ll explore teeth whitening treatments, how much they cost, and how long, after care and with many other amazing details.
+In this article, we’ll explore teeth whitening treatments, how much they cost, how long they last, aftercare, and more.

-Teeth whitening is a cosmetic dental procedure that is risk free, that aims to lighten your discoloured teeth and get rid of plaque and tartar.
+Teeth whitening is a cosmetic dental procedure that is risk-free, which aims to lighten your discoloured teeth and get rid of plaque and tartar.

 Teeth whitening is a basic procedure without any hassle, that consists of 3 main steps;

-This is the key step to getting teeth whitened, you start by booking a consultation with your dentist.
-The doctor then examines the condition of your teeth, gums and determines whether you can undergo the whitening procedure or not.
+This is the key step to getting teeth whitened.
+You start by booking a consultation with your dentist.
+The doctor then examines your teeth and gums and determines whether you are eligible for the whitening procedure.

-If the answer is a yes then he will provide you with a rubber shield to place on your gums to protect them from the whitening agents used to bleach your teeth.
+If the answer is yes, then he will provide you with a rubber shield to place on your gums to protect them from the whitening agents used to bleach your teeth.

-On step two the doctor uses the whitening agent or gel, those agents are where the famous reputation of that procedure comes from.
-After their placement they use a special machine that shines an LED light or laser in cycles to lighten the teeth’s colors.
+In step two, the doctor applies the whitening agent or gel, which is where the procedure’s reputation comes from.
+After placement, they use a special machine that cycles an LED light or laser to lighten the teeth’s colour.

 This LED light or Laser breaks down the materials that were placed on your teeth during the procedure.
 How?
-Because these ingredients break down on the teeth and get into the enamel, which lightens the color of your teeth.
+These ingredients break down on the teeth and get into the enamel, which lightens the colour of your teeth.
 These gels and agents contain a higher percentage of an agent called ‘’peroxides’’ compared to at-home teeth kits.
-This percentage makes these types of procedures more successful and yield better results.
+This percentage makes these types of procedures more successful and yields better results.

-So, what is the actual science behind this procedure?
-We will tell you and give you a simple breakdown of how this process works.
+What is the scientific basis for this procedure?
+We will explain and provide a simple breakdown of how this process works.

-These bleaching agents consist of peroxide-based agents (Hydrogen peroxide or Carbamide peroxide).
-These agents release a reactive oxygen species which chemically oxide with the stain molecules.
-This happens on the surface of the tooth and the inside.
+These bleaching agents are peroxide-based (Hydrogen peroxide or Carbamide peroxide).
+These agents release reactive oxygen species that react with the stain molecules.
+This occurs on the tooth’s surface and inside.

-In simpler terms the peroxide breaks apart the coloured molecules that make your teeth look yellow, or brown.
-That happens because the agent breaks less pigmented molecules, that itself is the core of what makes teeth look whiter.
+In simpler terms, the peroxide breaks apart the coloured molecules that make your teeth look yellow or brown.
+That happens because the agent breaks less-pigmented molecules, which is the key to making teeth look whiter.

-Have you ever thought, what is the key difference between the teeth whitening paste, or gels over the professional teeth whitening?
+Have you ever wondered what the key difference is between teeth-whitening pastes and gels and professional teeth whitening?

-It is safe to say that there are tens if not hundreds of over the counter whitening products.
+There are tens, if not hundreds, of over-the-counter whitening products.
 How do we choose from all that noise, what’s best for us?

-Professional whitening is much safer, than over the counter as it is treated as a Dental treatment.
-That means that it is a legal and clinical procedure in the UK, and many other countries.
+Professional whitening is much safer than over-the-counter whitening because it is considered a Dental treatment.
+That means that it is a legal and clinical procedure in the UK and many other countries.

-Products releasing between 0.1% and 6% hydrogen peroxide must be supplied or administered by a dental professional; stronger concentrations are not permitted for cosmetic use outside professional control.
+Products that release between 0.1% and 6% hydrogen peroxide must be supplied or administered by a dental professional; concentrations above 6% are not permitted for cosmetic use outside professional control.

 That itself gives you an indicator that the DIY tools and products are not medically guaranteed because of three reasons;

-Professional whitening is a highly monitored procedure, from the materials used to the sensitivity of the LED machines used.
+Professional whitening is a highly regulated procedure, from the materials used to the sensitivity of the LED machines.

 |